 Happy UAE National Day Status & Captions: For Whatsapp, Facebook, Instagram

-- Determine to contribute for the betterment of UAE and it’s people !!!!
+- Determine to contribute to the betterment of UAE and it’s people !!!!
 Cherish the Independence !!!
 Feel the patriotism from within !!!!
 Long live our UAE and its culture.
 Happy National Day UAE.

 - I Wish Everyone a Happy UAE National Day!
 Today we stand together in unity and with great pride in belonging to the UAE.

-- 48 years of accomplishments, pride and unity.
+- 48 years of accomplishments, pride, and unity.
 Happy 46th National Day to leaders and people of the UAE.

 UAE National Day Songs: List of Best Patriotic Songs To Listen